sarath-menon/nn_class/docs/index.rst

    contain the root `toctree` directive.

 #########################
-Not another numpy Neural Network library
+A Numpy Neural Network library and much more
 #########################

 Introduction
 ============

-A libray which focuses on intuitions and visualizations of neural networks implemented in raw numpy code
+A libray which focuses on intuitions and visualizations of neural networks implemented in raw numpy code.

 Why it matters
 ============

-1.A minimalist and intuitive API similar to pytorch and keras
+1. A minimalist and intuitive API similar to pytorch and keras

 The purpose of the workshop
 ---------------------------